KhalanHappiness/Student-Register/readme.md

 -Each student row has "Present" and "Absent" buttons.
 Clicking a button sends a POST request recording the attendance status and disabling both buttons to prevent multiple submissions

 5. Updating student totals
-- The funciton updateStudentTotals() fetches student and attendance data, calculates the number of present and absent students for the current day, and updates the UI accordingly
+- The function updateStudentTotals() fetches student and attendance data, calculates the number of present and absent students for the current day, and updates the UI accordingly

 ### API Endpoints